 Either click the “Reserve” button or simply scroll down to see available rooms and rates.
 Pay attention to the “Options” column — if you click the top line, a pop-up appears with terms and conditions for your rate.
 Click “Reserve” next to the room and rate you want.

 Enter contact and payment details and you’re pretty much set.
 Again, remember to double-check all rate terms and conditions before making the reservation to know the cancellation and refund policy.
-Orbitz also extends the window to submit a claim for their price guarantee up to 48 hours before check-in!
+Orbitz also extends the window to submit a claim for its price guarantee up to 48 hours before check-in!

 Hotel Pricing Side-by-Side